Łoś–Tarski preservation theorem: Statement

-every first-order formula is preserved under induced substructures iff it is $\forall_1$, i.e. logically equivalent to a first-order universal formula.
+every first-order formula is preserved under induced substructures if and only if it is $\forall_1$, i.e. logically equivalent to a first-order universal formula.

 As substructures and embeddings are dual notions, this theorem is sometimes stated in its dual form:

-every first-order formula is preserved under embeddings on all structures iff it is $\exists_1$, i.e. logically equivalent to a first-order existential formula.
+every first-order formula is preserved under embeddings on all structures if and only if it is $\exists_1$, i.e. logically equivalent to a first-order existential formula.

 Note that this property fails for finite models.